 SAT to ACT Score Conversion

-Converting your SAT score to an ACT score is all a part of determining which test is right for you.
-If you're reading this, more than likely you are weighing the pros and cons of both tests, trying to arrive at a conclusion regarding which one is best for your skills, capabilities, and undergraduate goals.
+Converting your SAT score to an ACT score is a valuable part of figuring out which test to take.
+If you're reading this, it's likely you're weighing the pros and cons of both, trying to determine which one is best in light of your skills, capabilities, and undergraduate goals.
 Have you taken practice exams for both tests?
-Are you familiar with the ins and outs of how each test works and the areas in which it evaluates?
-Naturally, there's a lot to consider when it comes to deciding if the SAT or ACT is right for you.
+Are you familiar with the ins and outs of how each one works and the areas it evaluates?
+There's a lot to consider when making this important decision.

-Taking your SAT score and converting into an ACT score is a technique you can use to determine how you would do on a potential ACT if you were to sit for the exam.
-While they are two different tests, there is a way to determine what your prospective ACT score would be if you have your SAT score handy, the formula for which we will explore in this article.
+You can use score conversion to discover how you'd potentially do on the ACT if you were to sit for the exam.
+While the two tests are different, there's a way to determine your prospective ACT score from your SAT score by using a formula we'll explore in this article.

-However, the topic of SAT to ACT score conversion brings into focus larger questions about both tests, such as: What are the main differences and similarities between them?
-How is each exam scored?
-What are advantages and disadvantages of both, given a particular student's aptitudes and skillsets?
-Let's dive further into this topic in an attempt to help you reach a conclusion as to which test is right for you!
+This topic also brings larger questions about both exams into focus, such as: What are their main differences and similarities?
+How is each one scored?
+What are their advantages and disadvantages in relation to your aptitudes and skills?
+Let's dive in further to help you decide which test is right for you!

 SAT vs. ACT: The Basics